W hen the veins in the region of the testicle enlarges, it is referred to as a varicocele.

 - A decrease in the size of the testicle.

-2.Varicocele surgery: Surgery is needed only in cases where the varicocele causes severe complications (persistent pain, infertility, shrinkage of the testicle).
+2.Varicocele surgery: Surgery is needed in cases where the varicocele causes complications (persistent pain, infertility, shrinkage of the testicle).
 There are various surgical options for dealing with a varicocele:

 - Varicocelectomy involves tying off the veins that are enlarged to prevent backflow of blood into the scrotum.
-This can be done via an incision on the abdomen or the scrotum.
+This can be done via an incision on the abdomen or the scrotum or via keyhole surgery (laparoscopic).